You’re in Curacao (or Curaçao), and you’ve got one day to do it ALL.

 Most people in the “one-day” scenario arrive via cruise ship, so my little tour here starts at the Mega Pier cruise port, where your cruise ship will likely be docked.
 If you wish to make this day trip and you aren’t on a cruise ship – start at the Rif Fort in Willemstad.

 1. Rif Fort

-Walk out of the secure port area to your right hand side and through the Rif Fort.
+Walk out of the secure port area to your right-hand side and through the Rif Fort.

 There are raised platforms next to the Queen Emma Bridge to give you a better view.
 If you would prefer something else, you can sit on a cafe terrace to take in the stunning panoramic views of the water and the historic buildings.

 3. Queen Emma Bridge